Striking Distance: Production

 In Striking Distance's case, for example, all the love/intimate scenes between Hardy and Jo were re-shot to make them sexier.
 Several dialogue scenes, such as the scene in the bar between Willis and Sizemore, were also cut to make the film's pace quicker.
 The change in tone made Columbia change the title from Three Rivers to Striking Distance, as it now focused more on the action/thriller elements.
 Although his interference in the script and huge ego during filming caused problems with the production and the original cut, Willis was still very angry because he had to return for re-shoots, so much so that he blamed Herrington for it, despite the fact that Herrington defended Willis in interviews regarding problems with the film.
 According to cast and crew, Willis treated Herrington very poorly during both initial filming and re-shoots.

-The theatrical trailer shows a lot of deleted, extended and alternate scenes, probably ones that were cut or changed when the original cut wasn’t well received by test audiences.
-There are also many promotional stills that show several other deleted scenes, such as Tom and Jo pulling a man out of the water while a group of people watch them and a deleted shot from the ending, showing Tom kneeling over Nick's body.

 Reception

 Box office

 Striking Distance opened at number one at the US box office with a gross of $8,705,808 but only went on to gross a total of $24 million.
 Internationally it did better, including a number one opening in France, grossing $53 million for a worldwide total of $77 million on a budget of $30 million.